orta/relay/website/spec/Connections.md

-Relay Cursor Connections Specification
+GraphQL Cursor Connections Specification
 --------------------------------------

-Relay's support for pagination relies on the GraphQL server exposing connections in a standardized way.
+This specification aims to provide options for GraphQL clients to consistently handle pagination with support for related metadata via a GraphQL server.
+This spec proposes calling them connections and treats pageable list in a standardized way.

 In the query, the connection model provides a standard mechanism for slicing and paginating the result set.

 In the response, the connection model provides a standard way of providing cursors, and a way of telling the client when more results are available.